lexbor/docs/source/examples/selectors/normal_way.md

 The main function serves as the central processing unit of the code, orchestrating the various tasks.
-It initializes necessary structures, parses an HTML string, sets up CSS selectors, and employs the Lexbor library's capabilities to find nodes in the document.
+It initializes necessary structures, parses an HTML string, sets up CSS selectors, and employs the `lexbor` library's capabilities to find nodes in the document.

 ### HTML and CSS Data